Courseiva

 The application is using the old primary instance endpoint instead of the RDS CNAME.

-After a Multi-AZ failover in Amazon RDS for PostgreSQL, the DNS CNAME record is automatically updated to point to the new primary instance in the standby Availability Zone.
-If the application is configured with the old primary instance's endpoint (the specific IP or DNS name of the original instance) instead of the RDS CNAME (which remains constant), it will attempt to connect to the failed instance, which is no longer available.
-This is the most likely cause of connectivity loss because the CNAME is the stable connection point that follows the active primary.
+After a Multi-AZ failover in Amazon RDS for PostgreSQL, the DNS CNAME record automatically updates to point to the new primary instance in the standby Availability Zone.
+If the application hardcodes the old primary instance's endpoint (specific IP or DNS name) instead of using the RDS CNAME (which remains constant), it will attempt to connect to the failed instance, causing connectivity loss.
+The CNAME is the stable connection point that always resolves to the current primary instance.

 Answer analysis